 Ready to optimize your gut, brain, and body?
 Explore IgniLongevity now.

-The information provided on this website and the products sold (or packaging) are not intended to diagnose, treat, cure, or prevent any disease.
+**The information provided on this website and the products sold (or packaging) are not intended to diagnose, treat, cure, or prevent any disease.
 The statements regarding dietary supplements made available on this website have not been evaluated by the U.S. Food and Drug Administration (FDA).
+AIways consult with a qualified healthcare professional before beginning any diet, exercise, or supplement program, especially if you’re pregnant, nursing, have a medical condition, or are taking any medications.
+Discontinue use and consult your healthcare provider if any adverse reactions occur.

 References: